James Anderson. In memorandum of Edan John Barnett

 He made it back to the line-up and stood in it, some kid behind a group of men, all wearing clothes with holes in them.

-Barely able to contain himself, he woke early the next morning, stood on the linoleum in bare feet, and suddenly realised that he didn’t actually have anything to wear for the interview.
+Barely able to contain himself, he woke early the next morning, stood on the linoleum in bare feet, and suddenly realized that he didn’t actually have anything to wear for the interview.
 Made his way out to the kitchen where they were setting up.
 An old man looked down at him from behind the counter.

 ‘Well, if it isn’t the young squire.’